 Over one hundred wattle species were put to some use by the different Aboriginal groups.
 Aboriginal plant use can be broken down into three main headings – food, medicine, and material use (tools, weapons, etc), and you can find wattles listed under all three.
 There are even a few, such as mulga (A. aneura), earpod wattle (A. auriculiformis), and strap wattle (A. holosericea) which were multipurpose plants and were used for all three.

 We asked Sue what her favourite wattle is…

 With so many useful applications and so much wattle diversity, it’s challenging to play favourites.
 But we persisted and asked Sue from the Australian Plant Society Yarra Yarra about her favourite wattle.

-Sue told us, “With so many to choose from, it is hard to pick, but one of our local wattles, Acacia acinacea, commonly known as the Gold Dust Wattle, is one of my favourites as it puts on an amazing display in spring when it is literally covered with bright yellow flowers.”
+Sue told us, “With so many to choose from, it is hard to pick.
+One of our local wattles, Acacia acinacea, commonly known as the Gold Dust Wattle, is one of my favourites.
+It puts on an amazing display in spring when it is literally covered with bright yellow flowers.”

 Queensland Silver Wattle is certainly one of our favourite wattles; however, we find it absolutely impossible to select one out of over 1,000 species.
 We love them all!

 Take a moment today (and every day) to celebrate National Wattle Day and learn more about this unique Australian plant.

 Big thanks to Sue at Australian Plant Society Yarra Yarra for helping us learn more about wattles in celebration of National Wattle Day.
 Additional information sourced from Australian National Botanic Gardens.